Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server-with-azure-functions.md

 #### VSTS | TFS 2018

 The pull request (PR) workflow provides developers with an opportunity to get feedback on their code from peers as well as from automated tools.
 3rd party tools and services can participate in the PR workflow by using the PR [Status API](https://go.microsoft.com/fwlink/?linkid=854107).
-This article guides you through the process of creating a serverless status server using [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) to validate PRs in a VSTS Git repository.
+This article guides you through the process of creating a custom branch policy using [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) to validate PRs in a VSTS Git repository.
 With Azure Functions you don’t have to worry about provisioning and maintaining servers, especially when your workload grows.
-Azure Functions provides a fully managed compute platform with high reliability and security.
+Azure Functions provide a fully managed compute platform with high reliability and security.

 ## Prerequisites
 A VSTS account with a Git repo.
 If you don't have a VSTS account, [sign up](../../accounts/create-account-msa-or-work-student.md) to upload and share code in free unlimited private Git repositories.

 ## Create a basic Azure function to listen to VSTS events
-Follow the [how-to create your first Azure function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function) documentation to create a simple function.
+Follow the [create your first Azure function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function) documentation to create a simple function.
 Modify the code in the sample to look like this:

 ```cs
 #r "Newtonsoft.Json"